dakimura/bot/README.md

  you need to pass the service account information to Terraform.

 Let's use the `gcloud auth login` command to first make sure that the gcloud command is properly installed.
-After logging in to your Google account, You have succeeded if the screen [You are now authenticated with the gcloud CLI!](https://cloud.google.com/sdk/auth_success) appears in your browser.
+You have succeeded if the screen [You are now authenticated with the gcloud CLI!](https://cloud.google.com/sdk/auth_success) appears in your browser after logging in to your Google account.

 Let's create a service account by referring to https://cloud.google.com/iam/docs/creating-managing-service-accounts.